-The NBASW is governed by a Board of Directors, which is composed of an Executive, representatives from around the Province, a First Nations representative, a public representative and national representative (Canadian Association of Social Workers).
+The NBASW is governed by a Board of Directors, which is composed of an Executive, representatives from around the Province, two First Nations representatives (Mi'gmaq and Wolastoquiyik First Nations Representatives), a public representative and national representative (Canadian Association of Social Workers).
 Board members hold their position for two years and can be extended for a second term, to a maximum of four years.

 Vice-President: The Vice-President assists the president wherever necessary and will assume the role of President if, for some reason, the president cannot complete their term.

 Secretary: The Secretary of the NBASW records minutes of official meetings and takes care of correspondence and other tasks as needed for the Board.

 Treasurer: The Treasurer of the NBASW is responsible for overseeing the NBASW’s finances and budget.

 |Fredericton:||Valerie Delong, RSW|